LordEvron/lordevron.github.io/_posts/2018-02-08-flash-code-to-esp8266-esp-12-module-step-by-step-guide.md

 1. The MCU is properly supplied
 2. You remember to reset the MCU after switching GPIO0 to LOW/HIGH

-Well that is it..
+Well that is it...
 Next time we will use this module to do some cool Stuffs!